Persistent homoclinic tangencies and infinitely many sinks for residual sets of automorphisms of low degree in C^{3}: Introduction

 The plan of the paper is as follows.
-In section 2, we choose a family of quadratic polynomials and we fix complex coefficients $\lambda,\mu,\nu$.
-In section 3, we introduce the map $f_{0}$ which depends on three parameters $c,b,\sigma$ and the associated horseshoe and we show show that it has the blender property.
-Then, in section 4, we introduce the formalism of folded manifolds and we give the mechanism which gives persistent tangencies.
-In section 5, we prove that it is possible to choose $f_{0}$ in order to have a heteroclinic tangency.
-Finally, we prove the main Theorem in section 6.
+In Section 2, we choose a family of quadratic polynomials and we fix complex coefficients $\lambda,\mu,\nu$.
+In Section 3, we introduce the map $f_{0}$ which depends on three parameters $c,b,\sigma$ and the associated horseshoe and we show that it has the blender property.
+Then, in Section 4, we introduce the formalism of folded manifolds and the mechanism which gives persistent tangencies.
+In Section 5, we prove that it is possible to choose $f_{0}$ in order to have a heteroclinic tangency.
+Finally, we prove the main Theorem in Section 6.
 In Appendix A, we explain how to construct a sink from a sectionally dissipative tangency.
 [1]{\left(#1\right)} \textbf{Note:} This article is a complete rewriting of a first version released on arXiv in November 2016.
 In that version the polynomial automorphism $f$ was of degree 5.
-To the best of the author's knowledge, the notion of blender was used there for the first time in holomorphic dynamics. \textbf{Acknowledgments :} The author would like to thank his PhD advisor, Romain Dujardin as well as Pierre Berger for useful comments.
-This research was partially supported by the ANR project LAMBDA, ANR-13-BS01-0002.
+To the best of the author's knowledge, the notion of blender was used there for the first time in holomorphic dynamics.
+Notice that blenders also appeared in complex dynamics in \cite{dm} and \cite{taflin}. \textbf{Acknowledgments :} The author would like to thank his PhD advisor, Romain Dujardin as well as Pierre Berger and the anonymous referee for many invaluable comments.